yajatvishwak/at-frontend/EDITOR-USAGE-GUIDE.md

 > As an alternative you can use, Imgur.com or any other platform that provides a direct link to your image/video

+# Inserting Background Video/Music

+Follow the same steps as Images

+# Gotchas
+Amphitweet is far from being stable.
+The current version of the app has a *few* bugs.
+Some of the known bugs include:
+1. You **HAVE** to play the TTS Tweet for the time to update correctly
+2. Since we are using a single core VPS and video rendering is computationally intense, Render process takes a long time.
+Usually, 10 sec video takes about 1 min to render.
+We can fix this with multicore video rendering as the infrastructure grows.